cmaas/markdown-it-table-of-contents/README.md

 # markdown-it-table-of-contents
 A table of contents plugin for Markdown-it.
-Based on https://github.com/samchrisinger/markdown-it-toc but simpler, a bit more customizable and with a default slugifier that matches that of https://www.npmjs.com/package/markdown-it-anchor.
+Simple, customizable and with a default slugifier that matches that of https://www.npmjs.com/package/markdown-it-anchor (>5.0.0).

 ## Usage